ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ## Installing OCaml

+The **platform installer** is currently in active development.
+It will automatically install opam, OCaml, and the development tools.
+[See below](#up-and-running-with-the-platform-installer) for the instruction.

+Please note that the installer is a work in progress and might not work on your system.

 OCaml is available as a package in most Linux distributions; however, it is often outdated.
 On the contrary, OCaml's official package manager, opam, allows you to easily switch between OCaml versions and much more.
 This is